Earth Day 2025

 Quarterly Magazine

-Population Connection magazine is our quarterly publication, distributed to our networks of 40,000 supporters, every member of Congress, and about 3,000 public and university libraries.
+Population Connection magazine is our quarterly publication, distributed to our network of 40,000 supporters, every member of Congress, and about 3,000 public and university libraries.

 In the wake of the Supreme Court decision that overturned Roe v.
 Wade, rates of sterilization among both men and women have increased, and wait lists for vasectomy consultations have grown to six months in some places.
 Read about some of the people behind the rising prevalence of people seeking permanent contraception in our March issue.